Intern

 Aim:

 The goal of the course is to introduce students to state of the art computational techniques for quantitative economic research.
-Using the programming language FORTRAN they learn to apply numerical solution techniques to mathematical problems and economic models that cannot be solved analytically.
-In the following, I will explain the course content, structure and timeline, the course material, as well as requirements to complete the course successfully.
+Using the FORTRAN programming language, students will learn how to apply numerical solution techniques to mathematical problems and economic models that cannot be solved analytically.
+The following section explains the course content, structure, timeline and course material, as well as the requirements for successfully completing the course.

-on your computer before classes start.
-In case of problems, we will help you with the installation in the first class of the course.
+If you have any problems, the chair will help you with the installation during the first class or beforehand.
 You will learn to write code and solve simple numerical exercises in FORTRAN.
-On this basis we can study the theoretical structure of various economic models and implement these models in FORTRAN.
+Building on this, we will study the theoretical structure of various economic models and implement these models in FORTRAN.

 Examination: